kutyel/kutyel-hakyll/src/posts/2023-03-01-elm-to-haskell-part3.md

 Doesn't it just look beautiful!? 💜

 > Funnily enough, [**ormolu**](https://github.com/tweag/ormolu) is the closest we can get to something like `elm-format` in Haskell (which I also love 🤩 and am using to format every code sample in this blogpost) and many Haskellers hate it for no reason at all! 🤷🏼‍♂️

+> EDIT: As pointed out by [@TankorSmash on Twitter](https://twitter.com/TankorSmash/status/1631347082274512897?s=20), the actual closest to `elm-format` would probably be [`hindent-elm`](https://github.com/cjoach/hindent-elm), but it might not work 100% correctly or as complete as other Haskell formatters.

 ## Acknowledgements